mattermost-community/mattermost-plugin-circleci/README.md

 ## Features (tracking list)

--   [ ] Get help
+-   [x] Get help

--   [ ] Connect and disconnect to CircleCI
+-   [x] Connect to CircleCI, see your profile, disconnect

--   [ ] Webhook notifications about successful and failed CircleCI builds
+-   [ ] Setup webhook notifications about successful and failed CircleCI builds

 -   [ ] Interact with CircleCI jobs